fzerorubigd/eventual/README.md

 There is some definition :

 - Mandatory means publish is not finished unless all subscribers receive the message, in this case, the receiver must always read the channel.
 TODO : a way to unsub
-- Exclusive means there is only and only one receiver for a topic is
+- Exclusive means there is only and only one receiver for a topic is available

-### available
+## Sample code

     package main